 The light flowed in from the opposite wall of windows—broken, like all the windows here—which opened onto a sort of covered porch in a courtyard.
 But it was hard to tell what it was, because the porch above had thoroughly collapsed in a heap of splintered disintegrating wood.
 The remaining roof boards bloomed thick with ivy and grass.
 From a window above, a waterfall of vines flowed outward from some source inside the building.

 Once upon a time, people lived here, I thought.
-Real people, either victims of contagious disease, or heroin addicts under restraints.
+Real people, either victims of contagious disease, or people suffering addiction or mental illness and kept under restraints.
 They lived in airless rooms behind thick doors with rusting bolts, many of them against their will, alone with their demons.
 They had no civil rights.
 They were held because they were perceived as a menace to public health, and likely because they had few resources, or few people to speak on their behalf.

 As I stood at this window there was a sound from upstairs, like someone kicking a stone across the floor.